 Certain Apps such as Pandora have been identified to be one of the major cause of this issue.
 To avoid and eliminate the autoplay option that is plaguing your device, it might be critical to delete the Pandora app.

-To confirm that the app is the cause of your problem, delete the app at the moment when the Auto Music is playing.
+To confirm that the app is the cause of your problem, delete the app at the moment when iPhone music starts playing on its own.
 Should the music cease upon app deletion, then it can be inferred that the glitch was caused by the app, consider other fixes if otherwise.